Is Being a Chef a Good Career Choice?

 How can you be sure that you’ll like the kitchen environment?
 The best way is to test it.
 An entry-level kitchen position can help you decide if it’s the right place for you.

-Three Escoffier students making salads in large metal bowls in a kitchen
+Three Escoffier students mix salads in large stainless steel bowls in a commercial kitchen.
+They are wearing Escoffier uniforms and smiling at the camera.

 At Escoffier’s campuses, students may get a first taste of the kitchen “office.”